Erls-Corporation/edwardhotchkiss.com/posts/2012-03-07-On-Blogging.md

 --
-On BloggingFlash vs. HTML5.
-The debates exclusion of mentioning Adobe AIR
-Description: When I was a much younger developer; I often wondered why older developers were not embracing blogging.
-I felt that it was this excitig new technology that would change how we communicated.
-I wrote, and often felt that the seemingly wiser, older tech stars had much more to say than myself.
-So I stopped writing.
+Title: On Blogging
+Description: So I stopped writing.
+Date: 03.07.12
-Keywords: Blogging, Writing, Jekyll
+Keywords: Blogging,Writing,Jekyll
 --

 When I was a much younger developer; I often wondered why older developers were not embracing blogging.
 I felt that it was this excitig new technology that would change how we communicated.
 I wrote, and often felt that the seemingly wiser, older tech stars had much more to say than myself.
 So I stopped writing.